 However, the data shows that the age demographic that gamed the most during the pandemic was young people.
 Younger audiences will most likely continue to keep socializing via video games even after the pandemic subsides.

-Socialization is a Major Reason for Playing
+Social Gaming is a Major Reason for Playing Games

 Newzoo’s research shows that socialization was a major factor for seasoned & new gamers.
 One third of 10–20-year-old gamers said that socialization was a major reason for playing video games during this time.
 This is interesting when compared to an older demographic.
 Seventy percent of gamers ages 36-50 cited relaxation as their reason for playing.
 We are likely to see socialization in gaming continue to be a major factor as the younger demographic continues to get older.